-The outstanding loan is secured by a chattel mortgage on MT Chelsea Denise II with net carrying amount of P536.1 million and P462.5 million as of June 30, 2019 and December 31, 2018, respectively (see Note 9).
-In addition, the OLSA provides that PNX-Chelsea should maintain a debt-to-equity ratio of not more than 2.00:1.00 and a debt service coverage ratio of at least 1.00.
-As of June 30, 2019 and December 31, 2018, PNX-Chelsea is in compliance with the loan agreement.
+The outstanding loan is secured by a chattel mortgage on MT Chelsea Denise II with net carrying amount of P506.0 million and P462.5 million as of September 30, 2019 and December 31, 2018, respectively (see Note 9).
+In addition, the OLSA provides that PNX-Chelsea should maintain a debt-to-equity ratio of not more than 2.00:1.00 and a debt service coverage ratio (DSCR) of at least 1.00.
+As of September 30, 2019, the Company has not met the minimum DSCR, Management believes that this failure will not have a material impact on the consolidated financial statements as this loan will be fully paid in 2020.